snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 <h2 id="how-to-use">2.
 How to use the client</h2>

-The client needs two arguments for a successful init; a resolver config and an array of `NSBundle` objects
+The client needs two arguments for a successful init; a resolver config and a possibly-empty array of `NSBundle` objects:

 * The former can be passed either as an `NSString` or as a URL path which the client will then download for you
 * The latter is a set of additional embedded repositories, alongside the one that comes bundled with the client

-To init the client with a resolver-config pulled from local resources:
+To initialize the client with a local resolver-config from local resources:

 {% highlight objective-c %}
 // Utility function found in IGLUUtilities